 St Pauls marks the halfway point on this walk and you can

 end it here at nearby St Pauls station.

-To continue the walk, go past the front of the cathedral then turn up Ava Maria Lane (which becomes Warwick Lane), passing through Paternoster Square, where the London Stock Exchange is located.
-At the end of Warwick Lane, turn left along Newgate Street, then right at the junction with Giltspur Street.
+To continue the walk, go along Paternoster Row, then turn right under the stone archway into Paternoster Square.
+Walk through the square to Newgate Street, then turn right at the junction with Giltspur Street.
 (On your left at this junction is Old Bailey and the site of Newgate prison, on the corner.)

 Walk along Giltspur Street and stop at the junction with Cock Lane, on the left.

 Prison, Old Bailey, the Fat Boy and St Bart's Hospital